 Registration required -

 The registration is valid for both SMS and Mobile Internet Services.
-If a Content Provider is not subscribed to the foundation on the 23rd of October 2014, he can not provide services in the Netherlands from that date.
+If a Content Provider is not subscribed to the foundation, he cannot provide services in the Netherlands.
 Registration must be completed before any services are launched.

 For detailed information on the rules in the Netherlands, please visit the